abs711/Visual-Control/README.md

 NOTE: The dataset used in the paper would soon be hosted on a publicly available repository.

 torchVision/MainPain/main.py is the main script to run.
-A supporting document explaining the information flow between different scripts is coming soon!
+A supporting document explaining the information flow between different scripts would be added soon!